mmiksis/mmiksis.github.io/index.md

 3. In **Setup local folder options**, select to sync all of your files on the ownCloud server, or select individual folders.

 4. Click **Connect** to connect to the ownCloud server.

+Results

+When the connection is successful, two options are displayed:

+*Connect to your ownCloud Web GUI
+*Open your local folder

+The server will also start synchronizing your files.

+##Connect to the ownCloud server using a mobile client

+You can connect to the ownCloud server using the web interface on any mobile device operating system without installing the client software.
+You also can download the ownCloud app for additional features.

+To download the app on any iOS or Android device, open a web browser and access your ownCloud server.
+Log in and access your **Personal** page to locate a link to the ownCloud app in iTunes or the Google Play Store.
+When you download and open the app, you will be prompted to log in before the app opens your Files page.